10 lipstick colours that will make your teeth look whiter and 4 that might not!

 A warm smile has the potential to light up a room and brighten the mood.
 So how do you get yours looking its best?
 Forget expensive laser treatment or time-consuming strips, the fastest way to whiten your teeth is simply with a smart shade of lipstick.

-When choosing a lipstick, remember that orange and yellow hues tend to bring out the same tones in your teeth.
+When choosing a lipstick to make teeth look whiter, remember that orange and yellow hues tend to bring out the same tones in your teeth.
 It’s easy to spot the colours - just hold the lipstick up to the light and the tones will pop out at you.

-It’s all very well looking for the tones in lipsticks to make your teeth appear whiter, but the shade you choose will also have to complement your skin tone.
+It’s all very well looking for the tones in lipstick to make teeth look whiter, but the shade you choose will also have to complement your skin tone.
 Red mixed with coral suit fair skin-tones, deeper pinks and cranberries suit olive complexions while true reds are better with medium skin-tones.
 Darker complexions can carry off burgundy shades with ease.

 And before you apply your perfect shade, remember to brush your teeth with a whitening toothpaste.